 To commemorate the 475th anniversary of the sinking, The Mary Rose Trust commissioned Figment to create a brand new immersive visitor experience, to allow guests to re-live the final moments on board the ship and put into perspective the tragedy of the ship losing almost all her crew.

-The storytelling begins with a voiceover delivered by Dame Judy Dench.
+The storytelling begins with a voiceover delivered by Dame Judi Dench.
 Henry VIII then appears life size on a 98” 4k screen – large enough for guests to have their pictures taken with the King – as the gallery walls come alive with large scale, projected supporting imagery.

 Guests then make their way onto the upper deck of the Mary Rose.
 The climax of the experience is the moment the Mary Rose turns in the Solent and starts to take on water, with the ship and her crew quickly becoming submerged as she dramatically sinks to the seabed.